madunclejack/udacityDeepRLP1/Report.md

 ## Experience Replay Buffer
 A replay buffer is a memory bank of previous experiences, stored so the network can resample the experiences for an update.
 The buffer provides a larger sample of experiences to chose from each update step, rather than the select few the agent has encountered at the end of an episode.
 It is beneficial for agent to revisit past experiences because it can often learn more from the same experience.
 Additionally, the experiences are taken from diverse parts of the state space, so they are more indepenently sampled and less correlated.
 Finally, the replay buffer helps ensure the Q-Target is slowly moving so the agent can update better with less risk of diverging.
 The size of the replay buffer is controlled by a hyperparameter.
 ## Double Deep Q-Network
 The basic Q-Learning approach has a tendency to bias towards positive rewards, which isn't always the correct value for a given state.
-This occurs because the agent choose the maximum estimated reward even if the true reward value should be near 0 or negative.
+This occurs because the agent chooses the maximum estimated reward even if the true reward value should be near 0 or negative.
 Double Q-Learning solves this problem by having two Q-tables, $Q_a$ and $Q_b$.
 The algorithm makes a random choice between $Q_a$ and $Q_b$ to find the maximum action value for the given state.
 But the value assigned to that action comes from the other Q-table!
 In this way, both tables prevent each other from giving a biased estimate.

 For DDQN, the Target network and the online network work well as separate networks to use for Double Q-Learning.
 In practice, the online network is used to find the index of the best action.
 Then the Target network is used to evaluate the value for that action.
 The Target network is updated less frequently, so it gives more stable value estimates.
 The update rule changes as thus: